acamu/reactive-vertx-frontend/README.md

 # reactive-vertx-frontend

-The aim of the repository is to describe an asynchronous solution from the UI to the backEnd with the help of:
+The aim of the repository is to describe an asynchronous solution from the UI to the BackEnd :
 - Vertx for the microservice (service subscriber and manual service producer)
 - Kafka to manage stream (this is no the subject it is treated briefly)
-- a simple front in HTML with SocksJs towebsocket subscription
+- A simple Frontend in HTML with SocksJs websocket subscription

 ## Part One - Manage Kafka Service